-You work with clients everyday who are in love with what you do.
+You work with clients every day who are in love with what you do.
 The problem is, you haven’t figured out a way to let the world know.
 Case studies can be an effective tool for capturing the attention of potential clients and building your digital brand.
 Today you will learn how to build your digital brand with case studies.

 A case study is a lot more than just a testimonial.
 A case study is a purposeful dive into researching how your client found you, what the client enjoyed about working with you, and the results you helped them to create.
 This is often done via a recorded interview over the phone or video.